aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-mindatacolumn-from-excel-worksheet/_index.md

 ---
 title: "Get MinDataColumn – Aspose.Cells Cloud API Reference (v3.0)"
+date: 2023-11-15
+lastmod: 2024-05-22
 type: docs
 url: /get-mindatacolumn-from-excel-worksheet/
 weight: 110
-keywords: "Aspose.Cells Cloud, MinDataColumn, Excel worksheet, REST API, API reference, v3.0, data column, cloud API"
+description: >-
+  Reference for the /mindatacolumn endpoint in Aspose.Cells Cloud REST API v3.0.
-description: "Retrieve the leftmost column that contains data in an Excel worksheet via Aspose.Cells Cloud REST API (v3.0).
-Includes authentication details, request syntax, JSON response example, error codes, and SDK snippets."
+  Learn how to retrieve the leftmost data column index in an Excel worksheet via cURL, SDKs, and JSON responses.
 ArticleTitle: "Get MinDataColumn – Aspose.Cells Cloud API Reference (v3.0)"
+keywords: "mindatacolumn, leftmost data column, Excel API, REST API, Aspose.Cells, cloud spreadsheet, zero-based index, Aspose.Cells Cloud API v3.0"
 ---

-The **`mindatacolumn`** endpoint returns the zero‑based index of the leftmost column that contains any cell data in a specified worksheet.
+The **`mindatacolumn`** endpoint returns the zero-based index of the leftmost column that contains any cell data in a specified worksheet.
 In other words, it tells you which column is the first one that actually holds data.

 > **Definition** – `mindatacolumn`: the index (starting at 0) of the first column that contains data in the worksheet.